youngboy/engine-docs/source/proxy-release-notes.md

     * Responses with a `Cache-Control` header value of: `no-cache` ,`no-store` or `private`.
     * Responses with an `Expires` header of `0`, or any date in the past.
 * Fixed several issues with timestamps included in reports sent to engine backend.
-* Added the ability to dump stacktraces of all running threads when engineproxy receives a `SIGUSR2` signal.
+* Added the ability to dump stacktraces of all running threads when Engine proxy receives a `SIGUSR2` signal.
   When requested, traces are dumped to stderr.
 This should not be necessary unless requested by Apollo support.
 * Added the ability to collect performance data from Engine proxy using [Go pprof profiler](https://golang.org/pkg/net/http/pprof/).
   To enable the pprof server, add `"debugServer": {"port": 1234}` to your engine configuration.